flash62au/WiTcontroller/README.md

     * Click ``Upload`` **-->**

 Notes:
+   * WiTcontroller version 1.73 or later is recommended to use WiThrottleProtocol version 1.1.25 or later to address a bug in heartbeat send  but only seen with JMRI WiThrottle
    * WiTcontroller version 1.66 or later requires WiThrottleProtocol version 1.1.24
    * WiTcontroller version 1.65 or later requires WiThrottleProtocol version 1.1.23
    * WiTcontroller version 1.57 or later requires WiThrottleProtocol version 1.1.20 or later for the E_STOP and E_STOP_CURRENT_LOCO to work correctly.